-When deciding what is the safest trampoline there are several things you need to consider, especially with so many brands available.
+When deciding what is the safest trampoline for kids there are several things you need to consider, especially with so many brands available.

-Each of these factors contribute to what is the safest trampoline in 2019.
+There are a variety of factors that contribute to the safest trampoline in 2021.

 At Vuly Play, we’ve come up with the ultimate checklist of features to ensure you know exactly what to look for and what to avoid to keep your kids safe on trampolines.

 Let us help you pick the safest trampoline brand possible for your family!

 The type of springs used by a trampoline plays an essential role in their functionality.
 There are two main variants and understanding them is important when looking at trampolines for sale.

 Most kid's trampoline models feature a series of coiled metal springs that line the edge of the trampoline to generate the bounce.

 These springs can be a common cause of trampoline injuries without proper precautions.
 The space between each spring is often wide enough for a leg to fall through.
 Little fingers and toes can also be caught in the springs, as the coil opens and closes.